argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 | 6 Let everything that has breath praise the Lord!
 | Praise the Lord!

 Amen.
-Good morning!
-Hopefully that gives you a taste of the glory of our subject matter for today: the Psalms, often described as the hymnal of the Bible.
+Hopefully that gives you a taste of the glory of our subject matter for our first section today: the Psalms, often described as the hymnal of the Bible.
 Christians through the ages have testified to the power and the solace of the psalms to speak to God in times of great sadness and times of great joy.
 The question for us today is, how do they speak to us?

 Calvin called this book